“You think Mr. And Mrs. Langdon will listen to us? Do you think Melissa’s ok? Do you think she likes me? Billy?”

 Jason looked down and rubbed his cast.
 His skin was starting to itch.
 “I’m going to the cemetery.
 To stake that bastard when he can’t strike back.”

-He kissed her cheek.
+He kissed his daughter on the cheek.
 “I’ll take care of you guys, I swear it.”

 The Witches Are Back

 “Dad, I don’t wanna play tonight.
 Please don’t make me play tonight.”